Correcting Diffusion Generation through Resampling: Experiments

 \textbf{Sampling configurations.}\quad Similar to Section \ref{subsec:exp-t2i}, we evaluate \textsc{PF} and \textsc{D-select} for different values of \e{K} with a fixed NFE per image.
 For a fair comparison, we increase denoising steps for the original sampler and \textsc{D-guidance} to match the total NFE of the sampling-based methods.

 \textbf{Results.}\quad Figure \ref{fig:benchmark-fid} shows FID as a function of overall NFE.
 For \textsc{PF} and \textsc{D-select}, \e{K=2, 4, 6} images are generated.

 There are two observations.
 First, all the methods generally improve as NFE increases, showing the effectiveness of increasing samples (for sampling-based methods) or increasing denoising steps (for non-sampling-based methods).
 Second, \textsc{D-Guidance} generally performs competitively, especially at small NFEs, but our method consistently achieves the lowest FID across two datasets at large NFEs.
-Note that for our method, we only vary the number of particles as the only way to vary the NFE.
-As shown in Appendix \ref{append:ablation}, our method would achieve an even larger performance gain at high NFEs if we vary the number of denoising steps and the number of particles simultaneously.
+Moreover, it is worth to note that NFE is not an adequate measure of computation cost in our setting.
+NFE only measures the number of evaluations of the denoising U-Net, ignoring the other compute costs such as the forward and backward passes of the discriminator.
+Since \textsc{D-Guidance} evaluates the discriminator at every denoising step, whereas ours only at a subset of steps with no backward passes, our method incurs 0.66$\times$ compute cost per NFE compared to \textsc{D-Guidance}.
+As shown in Figure \ref{fig:restart_fid_effectivenfe} in Appendix \ref{append:benchmark-effectivenfe}, if this factor is considered, our method outperforms \textsc{D-Guidance} across all compute costs.